Rumer Willis: Career

 In 2016, she had a voice role on the stop-motion sketch comedy series Robot Chicken, in the episode "Yogurt in a Bag."
 On March 22, 2017, she had a recurring role in the third season of FOX's musical drama series Empire as Tory Ash.
 She became a series regular in Empire during the show's fourth season.
 In 2019, she appeared as a guest co-host in three episodes of CBS' talk show The Talk.

 On February 20, 2019, she was revealed to be "Lion" on the first season of Fox's reality singing competition series The Masked Singer.
+She finished in the fifth place.
 Entertainment Weekly wrote that "Willis had commanded the stage with her vocal prowess and magnetic presence during the last eight weeks of the competition, proving time and again how powerful and versatile her singing skills truly are."

-Willis portrayed Joanna Pettet in the comedy-drama film Once Upon a Time in Hollywood (2019) written and directed by Quentin Tarantino.
+Willis portrayed Joanna Pettet in the comedy drama film Once Upon a Time in Hollywood (2019) written and directed by Quentin Tarantino.
 The film has grossed $368.9 million worldwide, with The Hollywood Reporter writing that critics had "an overall positive view" of the film, calling it "Tarantino's love letter to '60s L.A."
+She portrayed sex worker Kayla in the social impact film Maya (2023), which raises awareness on child trafficking, domestic violence, alcoholism and child abuse.
+Inspired by real events, the film shows how predators use social media to lure teenagers.
+The film was met with positive reviews from critics, Film Threat writing: "Maya is an important film with great value for those who need to learn about this highly destructive underworld in our society."

+She plays Ren in the comedy film My Divorce Party (2024), which follows a group of friends celebrating soon-to-be divorced Xan's, played by Desiree Staples, split.
+Xan decides to burn her divorce settlement money, but each friend has a different plan in mind.
+Written and directed by Heidi Weitzer, the film is set to be released on April 20, 2024.

 Other ventures

-She has appeared on the cover of several magazines, such as Page Six, Prestige and Us Weekly, and pictorials for Vanity Fair, Harper's Bazaar and The Sunday Times.
+She has appeared on the cover of several magazines, such as Page Six, Prestige, Us Weekly and The House Magazine and pictorials for Vanity Fair, Harper's Bazaar and The Sunday Times.
 In 2008, Willis ventured into the role of spokesperson for clothing brand Ocean Pacific.

+In August 2023, the nursery at her house was featured in an issue of Architectural Digest.
+In November 2023, she partnered with Bumpsuit to create a baby carrier, titled Rumer Willis ‘Lou Blue’ x Bumpsuit.